chenyan1998/Term6_Database_AWS/README.md

 ## 3.2.
 Database

-The backend of the production system consists of two standalone aws ec2 instances to host relational database and non-relational database separately.
+The backend of the production system consists of two standalone AWS ec2 instances to host relational database and non-relational database separately.
 Database setup is accomplished with Bash, Mysql and Mongo scripts.

 ### 3.2.1.
 MySQL

-- Relational Database (hosted on standalone aws ec2 instance)
+- Relational Database (hosted on standalone AWS ec2 instance)
-- Mysql is chosen to store relational data, and the automation is accomplished through the a combination of Mysql setup bash script and SQL commands scripts.
+- Mysql is chosen to store relational data, and the automation is accomplished through a combination of Mysql setup bash script and SQL commands scripts.
 - Bash script, which is `mysql.bash`, performs the following functionalities:
   1. Install Mysql database
   2. Create root user and test user with corresponding passwords
   3. Configure Mysql network to allow remote connection